Other Useful Shelter/Rescue Information

 Animal-Friendly License Plates

-Many states support the spaying and neutering of pets through the sale of specialty license plates.
-For example, in Tennessee, the sale of animal-friendly helps to fund grants to government-run shelters or 501c3 rescues that provide low-cost spay and neuter services.
+Many states support the spaying and neutering and/or immunization of pets through the sale of specialty license plates.
+For example, in Tennessee, the sale of animal-friendly plates helps to fund grants to government-run shelters or 501c3 rescues that provide low-cost spay and neuter services.
 Grant awards are based on the number of animals the organization serves and how many counties are reached.
 Shelters and organizations that serve distressed counties are prioritized.

 Community Cat Sterilization